-72 Zambrano, 'Axiomatization', p.
+71 Zambrano, 'Axiomatization', p.
 864

-73 Herrero et al., 'Newer Human Development index', p.
-251. This view is at odds with the characterization of the index as purely ordinal (Vecchi et al., 'Human Development', p.
-467).
+72 Herrero et al., 'Newer Human Development index', p.
+251. This view is at odds with the characterization of the index as purely ordinal; Vecchi et al., 'Human development', p.
+467.

-74 Note that due to dearth of data, this specification differs from that in the UNDP (2010) HDI, which measures education as the unweighted geometric average of expected years of schooling and mean years of schooling.
-Nonetheless, making a virtue out of necessity, I could argue along Herrero et al., 'Newer Human Development index', pp. 249-250, that using one single indicator for education facilitates the interpretation of the human development index.
+73 Note that due to the dearth of data, this specification differs from that in the UNDP (2010) HDI, which measures education as the unweighted geometric average of expected years of schooling and mean years of schooling.
+Nonetheless, making a virtue out of necessity, I could argue along with Herrero et al., 'Newer Human Development index', pp. 249-50, that using one single indicator for education facilitates the interpretation of the human development index.

-75 This is due to the lack of historical estimates of per capita GNI.
+74 This is due to the lack of historical estimates of per capita GNI.

-76 UNDP, Human Development Report 2014.
-The 2010 goalposts were used in the 'hybrid' historical index of human development in Prados de la Escosura, 'World Human Development'.
+75 UNDP, Human development report 2014.
+The 2010 goalposts were used in the 'hybrid' historical index of human development in Prados de la Escosura, 'World human development'.

-respectively.
-For education, the maximum and minimum values of average years of total schooling (primary, secondary, and tertiary) are 15 and 0, respectively.
-For liberal democracy, 0 and 1 are the lower and upper bounds.
-In addition, arbitrary 'floor' values have been adopted in order to allow the inclusion of countries for which no data exist in earlier periods and, at the same time, to avoid zero values in the transformed variables.
-Thus, 25 years of life expectancy at birth, 0.1 years of schooling, and a value of 0.01 for liberal democracy have been used as 'floor' levels.
-Per capita GDP is expressed in Geary-Khamis (purchasing power parity) 1990 dollars (G-K 1990\$, hereafter), to adjust for the difference in price level across countries, and the goalposts are set at \$100 and \$47,000, respectively.77 I have assumed G-K 1990\$ 300 equates to a basic level of physiological subsistence and use this value as an adequate 'floor' for income.78
+as 'floor' levels.
+Per capita GDP is expressed in Geary-Khamis (PPP) 1990 dollars (hereafter G-K 1990 \$), to adjust for the difference in price level across countries, and the goalposts are set at \$100 and \$47,000, respectively.
+I have assumed G-K 1990 \$300 equates to a basic level of physiological subsistence and use this value as an adequate 'floor' for income.

-Indices for education and life expectancy are obtained following Kakwani (1993), through a convex transformation as in equation [5].
-In the case of political and civil liberties, a linear transformation (derived with equation [1]) has been adopted.
+Indices for education and life expectancy are obtained following Kakwani, through a convex transformation, as in equation $4.^{78}$ In the case of political and civil liberties, a linear transformation (derived with equation 1) has been adopted.
 The reason is that, unlike the other bounded variables considered here, the Liberal Democracy Index measures quality as well as quantity.
-Lastly, the adjusted per capita income index has been derived with equation [1], but with all its terms expressed in logs.
+Lastly, the adjusted per capita income index has been derived with equation 1, but with all its terms expressed in logs.

-Then, following the 2014 Human Development Report, the indices for each dimension have been combined as an equally weighted geometric average using a modified version of equation [2], in which I_k represented the indices derived with Kakwani's non-linear (convex)
+Then, following the 2014 Human development report, the indices for each dimension have been combined as an equally weighted geometric average using a modified version of equation 2, in which I_k represented the indices derived with Kakwani's non-linear (convex) transformation for longevity and education.
+The AHDI is thus defined as: